Support our work

 Make a difference

 Diarrheal diseases kill approximately 1.8 million people per year.
 Globally, approximately 2.5 billion cases of diarrhea occur among children under 5 years old every year.
 About 80 percent of those cases are in Africa and South Asia.
-The World Health Organization (WHO) and World Bank promote hand washing with soap as the most efficient and cost effective intervention to reduce this tragic statistic.
+The World Health Organization (WHO) and World Bank promote access to water, sanitation, and hygiene as the most efficient and cost effective intervention to reduce this tragic statistic.

-Besides combatting diseases such as pneumonia and diarrhea, improved hygiene with soap also addresses a wide range of lesser known, but nevertheless debilitating, tropical diseases.
+Besides combating diseases such as pneumonia and diarrhea, improved WASH access also addresses a wide range of lesser known, but nevertheless debilitating, tropical diseases.
 These illnesses often are neglected by an overwhelmed medical system in developing countries.

-Improving health and saving lives requires not only access to soap but also a holistic approach that focuses on ongoing education and integrates proper hygiene into a comprehensive program that also addresses water and sanitation as well.
-We work to generate a locally sustainable impact in each community we serve, which requires a localized approach and long-term investment strategies to avoid the type of unintended consequences that often come with humanitarian aid.
-Around the world we currently focus on six strategic program areas.
+Improving health and transforming lives requires a holistic approach that focuses on infrastructure, education, and community engagement, and integrates proper hygiene into a comprehensive program that also addresses clean water and sanitation as well.
+We work to generate a locally sustainable impact in each community we serve, which requires a localized approach and long-term investment strategies to avoid the type of unintended consequences that often come with humanitarian aid and international development work.
+Around the world we currently focus on seven strategic program areas.

 CLEAN THE WORLD FOUNDATION HAS SERVED OVER